 7})();

-This code snippet launches a headless Chrome browser using Puppeteer, navigates to a webpage, and then closes the browser.
+This code launches a headless Chrome browser using Puppeteer, navigates to a webpage, and then closes the browser.

 1const { Builder, By, Key, until } = require('selenium-webdriver');